 In 2017 members of the EuroScan International Network founded the legal scientific association of EuroScan International Network e.V. in Cologne, Germany.
 The association should open the world of the collaborative network for academic institutions and should include doers and users of the information needed during the awareness of technologies within the life-cycle of a technology.
 By this the provided knowledge should support the areas of assessment and decision making on local, regional, national and international levels.

 The former network and the association exists in parallel while the professional services and secretariat functions are offered via the association in common.

 More information on EuroScan’s history can be found on history of EuroScan

-The EuroScan International Networks are the leading global collaborative networks that collects and shares information on innovative and obsolete technologies in healthcare to support decision-making and the adoption and use of effective, useful and safe health-related technologies.
+The EuroScan International Network e.V. is the leading global collaborative network that collects and shares information on innovative, real world use and obsolete technologies in healthcare to support decision-making and the adoption and use of effective, useful and safe health-related technologies.
 We are also the principal global forum for the sharing and development of methods for the early identification and assessment of new, emerging and obsolete health-related technologies, and predicting their potential impact on health services and existing technologies.

-The networks are collaborative.
+The network is collaborative.
 By this the vision is to increase common works, projects and information exchange.
 On equal membership, unbiased information exchange is promoted during the whole life-cycle of technologies for health care services and by and for all health care professionals.

-In addition, the common information sharing platform will be hosted within the networks.
+In addition, the common information sharing platform will be hosted within the network.